The ATLAS Virtual Research Assistant: Introduction

 At this stage, early photometric transient classification -- which uses as little lightcurve information as possible to infer likely spectroscopic classes -- may seem like an attractive option.
 Some promising examples can be found in the works of \cite{muthukrishna2019} (RAPID), a Recurrent Neural Network aiming to classify 12 types of explosive transients as early as 2 days since trigger, and that of \cite{gagliano2023} who present a multi-modal neural network using shallow learning on the image stamps and additional features to classify supernovae as early as 3 days after alert.
-Although preliminary classification can help prioritizing transients for follow-up, these algorithms can only perform successfully in a stream that has been cleaned of other contaminants such as galactic transients and left-over bogus detections.
+Although preliminary classification can help prioritizing transients for follow-up, these algorithms can only perform successfully in a stream that has been cleaned of other contaminants such as galactic transients and left-over bogus detections, as they were trained on clean data sets (PLAsTiCC \citealt{plasticc}, and the ZTF Bright Transient Survey data, respectively).

 A different strategy is therefore required to clean the stream, one more suited to the task of triaging when little light curve information is known and many contaminants are present.
 A succesful example of this is {\tt BTSBot}, which flags potential bright extragalactic transients that are candidate for follow-up \citep{btsbot}.
 Its classification is simpler than in the photometric transient classifiers (binary Vs multi-class) but effective and adapted to the task of filtering data in a stream composed of many types of astrophysical events and left-over bogus.